Sharmila Anandasabapathy

 Sharmila Anandasabapathy is a Sri Lankan-American physician and researcher in the field of gastrointestinal cancer.
-She is a professor of medicine in gastroenterology and serves as director of Baylor Global Health and vice president at the Baylor College of Medicine.
+She serves as Dean of the Faculty of Medicine and Vice-President, Health at the University of British Columbia.

 Education

 Anandasabapathy pursued a Bachelor of Arts degree in English literature from Yale University.
 She earned her doctor of medicine (M.D.) degree from the Albert Einstein College of Medicine.

 Career

 Anandasabapathy was an intern and resident at the New York-Presbyterian Hospital's Weill Cornell Medical Center and Memorial Sloan Kettering Cancer Center for three years.
 In 2004, she completed her gastroenterology fellowship at Mount Sinai Medical and did advanced training in the endoscopic management of Barrett's esophagus and esophageal cancer.
 After the fellowship, she joined the faculty at Mount Sinai School of Medicine.
 She was also a faculty member at the M.D.
 Anderson Cancer Center for three years between 2005 and 2008.
 After that, she served as Chief of Endoscopy till 2013 at Mount Sinai Medical Center.
-Since then, she has been a professor of medicine in gastroenterology at the Baylor College of Medicine.
-She is also the vice president and director of Baylor Global Health, where she oversees international programs.
+Following her appointment at Mount Sinai Medical Center, she was a professor of medicine in gastroenterology at the Baylor College of Medicine.
+She also served as the vice president and director of Baylor Global Health, where she oversaw international programs.
+In June 2025, she was appointed Dean of the Faculty of Medicine and Vice-President, Health at the University of British Columbia for a five-year term, which began in November.